danielg7/danielg7.github.io/resume.md

 08/15/2011 – 12/15/2015

 ### Mentorship of Early Career Wildland Firefighters
 * Elected by and led a group of 25 student volunteer wildland firefighters (Student Association for Fire Ecology).
 Organized weekly meetings, trainings, social events, fuels reduction projects, equipment rehabilitation, and prescribed fire assistance of local partners.
-Promoted effective working relationships among co-workers through active listening, professional respect, and engaged leadership.
 * Directed and led six prescribed fires including preparation, ignition, monitoring and mop-up on at the [Baskett Research and Education Area](http://baskett.cafnr.org/).
 Wrote and organized interagency reviews of prescribed burn plans.
 * Organized and served as unit instructor on four S-130/190 trainings and three refresher trainings for over 70 local cooperators, students, and faculty.
-Provided training in the use of water in fire suppression/control operations, use and maintenance of backpack sprayers, and in engine operations on type 6 and type 4 engines.
 * Provided eight formal safety training for new wildland firefighters in both classroom and live fire contexts (e.g., safe driptorch handling, handline construction, overhead hazards, etc.)
 * Led and conducted six fuels reduction projects (thinning trees and brush and building firebreaks) at [Rock Bridge State Park](https://mostateparks.com/park/rock-bridge-memorial-state-park).
 * Delivered six incident briefings to groups of fire incident personnel and the general public prior to prescribed fires.
-* Wrote and received over $35,000 in grant support for wildland fire equipment for the University of Missouri
+* Wrote and received over $35,000 in grant support for wildland fire equipment.
 * Built and maintained the University of Missouri fire cache, modernizing PPE standards to match NFPA standards.
 * Developed and maintained partnerships to link qualified student wildland firefighters to non-profit, local, state, and federal agencies conducting prescribed fires throughout Missouri, assisting on over 20 fires.
-Mentored and trained over 25 new wildland firefighters.
+* Mentored and trained over 25 new wildland firefighters.

 ### Fire Ecology Research Program Management
 * Processed large weather and fuels datasets with R and Python.